-We thrive on helping our clients get back to being the very best they can be, and support others who share that same passion.
-This page is about our clients showing what is possible after a life changing event, as well as what some people are prepared to do to help others rebuild their lives after injury.
+We thrive on helping our customers get back to being the very best they can be, and support others who share that same passion.
+This page is about our customers showing what is possible after a life changing event, as well as what some people are prepared to do to help others rebuild their lives after injury.

 Chris is a young man who suffered a severe brain injury; this left him with a number of problems.
 However, before his accident Chris was an extremely active and ‘outdoors’ person.
 We recently received an update from Chris on how, with the appropriate support and equipment, he was recently able to take part in a bungee jump whilst on holiday.

-Recently one of our serious injury clients, Paul Brand, ran the Chester Half Marathon to raise money for the North West Air Ambulance, the service used to convey him to hospital following his motorcycle accident.
+One of our serious injury customers, Paul Brand, ran the Chester Half Marathon to raise money for the North West Air Ambulance, the service used to convey him to hospital following his motorcycle accident.

 In early 2014, Paul, a regular family man from Chester, had his life serious affected as the result of a road traffic accident.
 Whilst proceeding down a main road on his motorcycle, Paul was hit by another party pulling out from a side road, causing a collision.
 The accident resulted in Paul sustaining multiple serious injuries, including a fractured wrist, collarbone, shoulder blade, ribs, and jaw, in addition to injuries he sustained to his ear; due to the severity of his injuries, he was transferred to hospital via air ambulance.
 Paul pledged to run the Chester Half Marathon to thank the North West Air Ambulance and cover the costs of his unexpected flight.